ozguryazilimas/wp-postane/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.1.4 =
+Ability to not display Captcha for whitelisted IP.
+We updated all functionality for wordpress 4.2.4.
+We updated structure of plugin settings page.
+We fixed bug with displaying Captcha for rtl-oriented languages.

 = V4.1.3 =
 Ability to restore settings to defaults.